-South Korea: factory of champion golfers
+South Korea: Factory of champion golfers

 Story highlights

-- Se Ri Pak was the first Korean to capture a major at the 1998 LPGA Championship
+- Se Ri Pak was first to land a major in 1998

-- Since Pak's breakthrough 11 Korean women have won a major title
+- 11 Korean women have since won majors

 (CNN)"You are either a champion, or you are nothing."